Navigating Immigration Law · · 17 min read

 Guide on Verifying and Submitting the Correct Filing Fee

-To ensure your Adjustment of Status application goes smoothly, follow these steps to verify and submit the correct filing fee:
+To ensure your application goes smoothly, follow these steps to verify and submit the correct filing fee:

-1. Check the USCIS Fee Schedule: Always refer to the latest fee schedule on the USCIS website or the G-1055 form to confirm the current fees for Form I-485 and any associated forms.
-Keep in mind that USCIS has announced an adjustment of status filing fee increase effective January 1, 2026, which could impact your application costs.
+1. Check the Fee Schedule: Always refer to the latest fee schedule on the USCIS website or the G-1055 form to confirm the current fees for applications and any associated forms.
+Keep in mind that USCIS has announced an increase effective January 1, 2026, which could impact your application costs.

 3. Complete the Transaction Form: If you choose credit card processing, make sure to fill out Form G-1450 accurately, ensuring all details match your card information.